 “In preparing for battle I have always found that plans are useless, but planning is indispensable.”

-Churchill recognized that pulling a battle plan from a shelf of plans cannot produce success.
+Eisenhower recognized that pulling a battle plan from a shelf of plans cannot produce success.
 Rules in the business world are every bit as intense and critical as they are in warfare.
-Pulling a plan off the shelf in hopes to maximize victory is guaranteed to be as useless for as business endeavor as it would be for an impending battle
+Pulling a plan off the shelf in hopes to maximize victory is guaranteed to be as useless for a business endeavor as it would be for an impending battle

-Churchill understood that pulling the critical players, his Generals and Leaders, to the planning table allowed them and himself to investigate, consider, and plan for the impending idiosyncrasies.
+Eisenhower understood that pulling the critical players, his Generals, and Leaders, to the planning table, allowed them and himself to investigate, consider, and plan for the impending surprises.